mesosphere/dcos-commons/docs/pages/yaml-reference.md

   This section contains a listing of all pod types managed by the service.

   * `ipc-mode`
     IPC (POSIX/SysV IPC) namespace provides separation of named shared memory segments, semaphores and message queues.
-Shared memory segments are used to accelerate inter-process communication at memory speed, rather than through pipes or through the network stack
+Shared memory segments are used to accelerate inter-process communication at memory speed, rather than through pipes or through the network stack.

-    Specifies the ipc mode to run pod in.
+    Specifies the IPC mode to run pod in.
 Only PRIVATE is valid at the pod level.

-    PRIVATE: Private shared memory directory
+    PRIVATE: Private shared memory directory.

     SHARE_PARENT: Share parent is invalid at the pod level.